Fahad2122/Finovo-DeFi/README.md

 # Finovo

-Finovo is an Decenterlized Finance(DeFi) protocol that will help you to lend, borrow money and also use this in your dapp.
+Finovo is an Decenterlized Finance(DeFi) protocol that will help you to lend, borrow money and also use this in your dApp.

 ## Protocols